Memento pattern

 The memento pattern is a software design pattern that exposes the private internal state of an object.

 One example of how this can be used is to restore an object to its previous state (undo via rollback), another is versioning, another is custom serialization.

 The memento pattern is implemented with three objects: the originator, a caretaker and a memento.
 The originator is some object that has an internal state.
 The caretaker is going to do something to the originator, but wants to be able to undo the change.
 The caretaker first asks the originator for a memento object.
 Then it does whatever operation (or sequence of operations) it was going to do.
 To roll back to the state before the operations, it returns the memento object to the originator.
 The memento object itself is an opaque object (one which the caretaker cannot, or should not, change).
 When using this pattern, care should be taken if the originator may change other objects or resources—the memento pattern operates on a single object.

 Classic examples of the memento pattern include a pseudorandom number generator (each consumer of the PRNG serves as a caretaker who can initialize the PRNG (the originator) with the same seed (the memento) to produce an identical sequence of pseudorandom numbers) and the state in a finite state machine.

-Overview

-The Memento design pattern is one of the twenty-three well-known GoF design patterns that describe how to solve recurring design problems to design flexible and reusable object-oriented software, that is, objects that are easier to implement, change, test, and reuse.
-The Memento Pattern was created by Noah Thompson, David Espiritu, and Dr. Drew Clinkenbeard for early HP products.

-What problems can the Memento design pattern solve?